AMIT3124/Netflix-UI-clone/README.md

 # Netflix-UI-clone
-this is netflix UI clone using html and css
+this is netflix UI clone using html and css<br/>
 Author - Amit kumar Sengar